huskyachao/starter-hugo-academic/content/certificate/SecondPrize-IC-2018/index.md

 ---
-title: 'Second Prize of National College Students Integrated Circuit Innovation Competition (East-China Division)'
+title: 'The Second Prize of National College Students Integrated Circuit Innovation Competition (East-China Division)'
 summary: Ministry of Industry and Information Technology (MIIT) of China
 tags:
   - ''